Skip to main content

 • Changing Cadence: You can change your team’s cadence anytime from the Manage settings banner on Pulse results; the app shows when the new cadence will start.

 • Stopping Pulse Checks: If monthly pulse checks are not mandated by your company, you will also see an option to stop pulse checks for your team.
-Past data remains in your dashboards even if you stop the process.
+Past data remains in your dashboards even if you stop.

 Tips That Work Well for Managers